NBA Rumors: Cavs ‘Exploring Ways’ To Acquire Greg Monroe, Spurs, Nuggets Also Interested

 Monroe definitely knows he doesn’t fit well with the Suns.
 They are currently in the middle of a rebuilding process and have Tyson Chandler and Alex Len on their roster.
 As of now, the Suns are still hoping to get something in return for the veteran center than letting walk away for nothing.

-According to Sam Amico of Amico Hoops, the Cleveland Cavaliers are “exploring ways to obtain” Greg Monroe from the Phoenix Suns.
+According to Amico Hoops, the Cleveland Cavaliers are “exploring ways to obtain” Greg Monroe from the Phoenix Suns.
 The Cavaliers make a lot of sense for Monroe since he reportedly prefers to join a title contender.

 The Cavaliers have struggled in the first 12 games of the 2017-18 NBA season and need to make an improvement to return to the winning path.
 Greg Monroe could temporarily fill up the hole left by Tristan Thompson, who is currently recovering from injury.
 The Cavaliers will benefit from Monroe’s dominant inside presence and team-first attitude.